Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-February 3rd, 2022
+February 9th, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-78:
+New in this latest version release-79:

 1.)
-Comments have been introduced to Kopernicus_Config.cfg, saying in explicit detail what every option does.
-The config files further more now autoupdate, adding new options, removing outdated ones, and preserving the old configs while doing so.
-Snazzy!

-2.)
-A few lighting issues in 1.8.x caused by bad camera selection have been patched.
-(Dual camera still is the norm there).

-3.)
-The readme doc was updated to remove old outdated entries on some fixed bugs.
-It furthermore had bad guidance on how to deal with those bugs, which has also been removed.
+Major updates to the "KopernicusWatchdog" optional config-based bugfix for the "sinking on distant bodies" issue.
+If you are using this, please replace the cfg.
+This new version works in far more scenarios, including many situations not around the stock sun.
+It's also reasonably compatible, though some mods may still need to be updated to be aware of this weird fake celestial tech it uses.

 Known Bugs: